jpoehnelt/blog/src/posts/google-drive-embed-images-403.md

 ### Long term fix

-I would move the files to a different host optimized for serving public images behind a CDN.
+- I would move the files to a different host optimized for serving public images behind a CDN.
+- Looks like someone made a service to embed google drive files: [https://lienuc.com/](https://lienuc.com/).